 - when your passport was issued

 - when your passport expires

 - the date you plan to travel.

 2. Calculate key arrival and departure dates

-Keeping track of the 90 / 180 day rule for trips to Europe in each 180 day period will become second nature.
+Keeping track of the 90 / 180 day rule for trips to Europe in each 180 day period will become second nature once the need for a Brexit update is history.
 In the meantime, here is a DATE PLANNER AND VISA CHECKER to help you plan and manage arrival and departure dates.

 3. Visa requirements

 In conclusion, if your trip is longer than 90 days, check with the destination country Embassy or Visa office.
 Ensure you have complied with local visa requirements.
 Consequently, your passport must have more than 6 months to run from departure.

 Needless to say, we are always willing to help you find housesitters to care for your pets if taking them with you is proving more difficult than usual.
 Join as a Homeowner on our housesitting platform and we’ll help you find the best housesitters to match your needs.